HPCNow/hpcnow-labs/admin-training/slurm/01-training-environment-setup.md

 A copy of the license is included in the section entitled "GNU Free Documentation License".
 -->
-In this hands-on, we are going to setup the required training environment to conduct the next sections of the training.
+In this hands-on, we are going to set up the required training environment to conduct the next sections of the training.
-The complete training is designed to run in a virtual machine developed by HPCNow!
+The complete training is designed to run on a virtual machine developed by HPCNow!

-*Estimated time : 15 minutes*
+*Estimated time: 15 minutes*

 ## Requirements

-* Cluster account.
 * Laptop with SSH client.

 ## ToDo